kailash-manasarovar/statement/docs/timeline/2023/december.md

 - Whoever it is seems to know exactly what's been going on, right back to before [I went public on Twitter](september.md#going-public-on-twitter), when, I had assumed, the gang stalking was entirely Denia-conservatory-contained.
 - Is this woman from Dénia?
 - If not, how is she connected?

+## New Years Eve with the British ex-pat walkers

+- Christine BJ has invited me to walk with everyone, out of the blue since she ghosted me for walks once the switcheroo had started in earnest at the conservatory in January.
+- There's a large group of us going.
+- A smaller group of young British men who serve in the military are with us at the start of the trek.
+- They are carrying *massive* bags with 30 kgs weight.
+They asked me to try and lift one and I couldn't budge it at all.
+- They go off before us on the train, running.
+- Christine says she's going to walk with me alone on the paths, while the others take the main route.
+- She wanted to know all about the trumpet teacher, how I was in love, what had happened in Madrid, how I felt he had suggested I contact my parents in Avila in a loving way, etc. etc.
+- I guess they all knew something huge was happening and wanted information from me about it.
+- I didn't really have a lot to tell them that wasn't pure BS at the time - apart from my certainty the Lopez Cano's were the problem.

+### The Walmart trophy wife

+- Before Christine took me away from the rest of the group to walk alone with her, I was walking with another British woman I had met before on a walk probably in December 2022.
+- She is a graphic designer and spends a lot of time in the US.
+- She had designed the Walmart symbol, and so I remembered her from this and we were talking about that for a bit.
+- We discussed going into management and how it takes us away from what we love doing more.
+- I told her a little bit about what was going on for me; how I was a victim of the London rape-gangs as a child, how I was being targeted in Dénia by the Lopez Cano's and teachers at the music school online and in the town, how they had flashed porn stills of me up when I was 16 on my Twitter feed, how he had visited me in London years previously and was probably sizing up the house to see how much they would get from it if they got me in a honey-trap relationship, how I had thwarted those plans completely and how I believed that's the reason they were attacking me.
+- All this was my fumbled view of what was going on at the time.
+- The woman was DEVASTATED and spent the rest of the morning in shock and tears.
+- Her husband (a local who I could add to the list of people in the 5, 6, 7 trumpet teacher genome category, plus Trish's husband and the man at EthCC) took her away from me and kept his arm around her.
+- Every time I bumped into them that day she still looked devastated, and he was grinning a (not snickery) everything's fine grin nothing to worry about here, I think, but it could have been a different sort of grin.
+- Another honey trapper?
+It's unclear.
+- We know some, not all - unless they don't care really - of the locals are aware of American involvement in the total moral destruction of the region.
+- I can't actually figure this out - maybe someone can help.

 ## Twitter